 Motorcycles lack nearly all the safety features that modern four-wheel motor vehicles have.
 This puts motorcycle riders at a high risk of sustaining serious injuries in traffic accidents.
 To make matters worse, injured motorcyclists often have a difficult time getting the financial restitution they deserve, due to the common assumption that all bikers are reckless drivers.

 Having help from a New Jersey motorcycle accident lawyer can dramatically increase your chances of obtaining the compensation you’re due following a severe crash.
 By working with a seasoned NJ personal injury attorney familiar with these cases, you can protect your rights and hold the at-fault party accountable.
-Founding Partner Jon Ostroff and Managing Partner Rich Godshall have won thousands of auto accident claims for clients of Ostroff Injury Law.
+Founding Partner Jon Ostroff and Managing Partner Rich Godshall have won thousands of auto accident claims for clients of Ostroff Godshall Injury and Accident Lawyers.

 Our lawyers represented a client who was a passenger on a motorcycle that crashed into a car on the highway.
 Our client suffered broken ribs and a broken leg.
 Additionally, they sustained a lung injury.
 Fortunately, we were able to recover $250,000 for this client in just four months.
 If you were in a similar accident, you could benefit from hiring a licensed attorney.